Xakaiczar/ProjectWarehouseWreckage/README.md

 # Project "Warehouse Wreckage"
 _Developed with Unreal Engine 5_

+> [!WARNING]
-**DISCLAIMER**: This project is based heavily on "Warehouse Wreckage", the first module of _Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games_ by GameDevTV.
+> **DISCLAIMER**: This project is based heavily on "Warehouse Wreckage", the first module of _Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games_ by GameDevTV.
 Most of the code will have been written and designed by me, and it may differ significantly as I diverge from the lecturer to solve the problem myself.
 However, all work here is inspired by - and heavily derivative of - work that is not my own, therefore this project is not my own and cannot be distributed.
 This project is for assessment by prospective employers only.

 ## Contents
 - [About the Project](#about-the-project)